Tanker firm Frontline drops DHT pursuit and steers away from deals

-OSLO Oslo-listed oil tanker firm Frontline (FRO.OL) has abandoned its pursuit of New York-listed rival DHT Holdings (DHT.N) and is not working on any alternative acquisitions, Frontline's CEO told Reuters on Monday.
+OSLO (Reuters) - Oslo-listed oil tanker firm Frontline (FRO.OL) has abandoned its pursuit of New York-listed rival DHT Holdings (DHT.N) and is not working on any alternative acquisitions, Frontline's CEO told Reuters on Monday.

 DHT last month rejected a fifth takeover proposal from billionaire shipping tycoon John Fredriksen's Frontline, calling the $500 million (392.56 million pounds) all-share bid "woefully inadequate".